7vik/temp-website/index.md

 ### AI Reading List

-1. [AI Transformation Playbook - Ng](https://landing.ai/ai-transformation-playbook/) - A nice mini-book on how to help your company make the best of the AI Boom through active AI Transformation.
+1. [AI Transformation Playbook - Ng](https://landing.ai/ai-transformation-playbook/) - A mini-book on how to help your company make the best of the AI Boom through active AI Transformation.

+2. [Adversarial Attacks](https://adversarial-ml-tutorial.org/) - An awesome hands-on tutorial to understand Adversarial attacks on state-of-the-art deep nets, and current progress in adversarial robustness.
+The code can be found [here](https://github.com/7vik/deep_adversarial_robustness).

+3. [Coursera DL Specialization](https://www.coursera.org/specializations/deep-learning?utm_source=deeplearningai&utm_medium=institutions&utm_campaign=WebsiteCoursesDLSTopButton) - One of the best introductory DL courses, by Andrew Ng.
+Not making the code public because this is a certified course.

 ### Good Resources